hashicorp/nomad/website/source/docs/job-specification/reschedule.html.md

 sidebar_current: "docs-job-specification-reschedule"
 description: |-
   The "reschedule" stanza specifies the group's rescheduling strategy upon allocation failures.
-The reschedule strategy can be configured with options described below.
 Nomad will only attempt to reschedule failed allocations on to another node only after any local [restarts](docs/job-specification/restart.html) have been exceeded.
 ---